mangelin/pizzeria/README.md

 #### running the container

-To run the developement container you havo to use docker-compose:
+To run the developement container you have to use docker-compose command in order to mount local volumes:

 ```
 $ docker-compose -f dev.yml run --rm pizzeria